9brada6/tabs-with-posts/development.md

 - Add in Manual tests to test query template, because they can go wrong very easy.
 - Query/plugin, if a plugin from a category is not installed, then the query should say that the plugin is not installed and show an error.

-- ### Todo Page Builders

-- Make widget work in elementor and other page builders, test other page builders how they work.
-- Add in manual tests to test how they work in page builders.

-- ### Todo Translations

-- Learn about multi-language support and test all of the plugins.
-- Add in Manual tests, to test the translations with various plugins.

 - ### ✅ Todo Documentation